Letter To The Shareholders

 Raising this money does not change our expectation of achieving profitability in 2010.
 We did not raise money simply to fund operating losses.
 In fact, purely from an operational standpoint, we would not need anywhere near $2.0 million.
 We intend to finish the year with more cash than we started with, regardless of this fundraising.
 While we do not intend to significantly increase our expenditure level as a result of this fundraising, the cushion it provides will allow us to take advantage of opportunities and devote resources to high potential situations in a timelier manner.

 Some of our Board Members and Officers will participate in this round of fundraising.
 Despite the fact that their involvement has been planned since the stock price was around $0.20, given the current stock price, we will use a higher conversion price for those officers and directors that participate.
 Appropriate SEC filings will be made when officers and directors invest.

 We continue to be very optimistic about 2010 and look forward to continuing to execute on our plan.

 Safe Harbor Statement

 This letter contains forward-looking statements that involve risks and uncertainties concerning our business, products, and financial results.
 Actual results may differ materially from the results predicted.
-More information about potential risk factors that could affect our business, products, and financial results are included in our annual report on Form 10-K for the fiscal year ended December 31, 2010, and in reports subsequently filed by us with the Securities and Exchange Commission ("SEC").
-All documents are available through the SEC's Electronic Data Gathering Analysis and Retrieval System (EDGAR) at www.sec.gov or from our website at www.appliednanotech.net.
+More information about potential risk factors that could affect our business, products, and financial results are included in our annual report on Form 10-K for the fiscal year ended December 31, 2008, and in reports subsequently filed by us with the Securities and Exchange Commission ("SEC").
+All documents are available through the SEC's Electronic Data Gathering Analysis and Retrieval System (EDGAR) at www.sec.gov or on our website, at www.appliednanotech.net.
 We hereby disclaim any obligation to publicly update the information provided above, including forward-looking statements, to reflect subsequent events or circumstances.